-At Parkhall Integrated College we firmly believe that developing respect for others is a key attribute of all our pupils.
+At Parkhall Integrated College, we firmly believe that developing respect for others is a key attribute of all our pupils.
 To encourage this, pupils are regularly given the opportunity to engage in a range of workshops, events and programmes.

-Over the past few years, pupils have participated in IEF PACT programmes, the Dissolving Boundaries programme, the Games of 3 Halves initiative with IFA, GAA and IRFU, the Flags of Hope programme and the Amazing the Space project.
+Over the past few years, pupils have participated in IEF PACT programmes, the Dissolving Boundaries programme, the Games of Three Halves initiative with the IFA, GAA and IRFU, the Flags of Hope programme and the Amazing the Space project.

 In addition, the college is currently engaged in the Shared Education Programme alongside Antrim Grammar School and St. Benedict's College.
-The partnership involves pupil activities with years 8, 9 and 10 through LLW, shared school council events and visits and opportunities for staff development and sharing of expertise.
+The partnership involves pupil activities with years 8, 9 and 10 through Learning for Life and Work, shared school council events and visits and opportunities for staff development and sharing of expertise.

-The college has also made a significant contribution to the development of the Moving Forward Together (MFT) group consisting of nineteen schools across all sectors from nursery to post-primary ages.
+The college has also made a significant contribution to the development of the Moving Forward Together group consisting of nineteen schools across all sectors from nursery to post-primary ages.
 The focus of the groups is to develop a common approach to cross-community and good relations work across all schools in the Antrim and Randalstown area.
 This has developed into a dynamic vehicle for sharing expertise and pupil events, alongside extensive networking opportunities.

-Youth Club

-The youth club runs five nights a week and boasts a high membership of both pupils and non-pupils of Parkhall.
+The Youth Club runs five nights each week and boasts a high membership of both pupils and non-pupils of Parkhall.

-A large number of activities are available to the members, including all sporting activities: football (for both girls and boys), basketball, Unihoc etc. We also have use of the floodlit outdoor pitches.
-Art and crafts play a large role on junior nights, where young people are encouraged to use their imagination to its fullest.
-We have three pool tables, a table-football table, a table-tennis table and a number of computer consoles.
+A large number of activities are available to the members, including all sporting activities: football (girls' and boys'), basketball, uni hoc etc. We also have use of the floodlit outdoor pitches.
+Art and crafts play a large role on junior nights, when young people are encouraged to use their imagination to its fullest.
+We have three pool tables, a table football table, a table tennis table and a number of computer consoles.
 We also have a large fully fitted kitchen for cooking projects.

-Other activities available to members include outdoor pursuits, senior member training, residential visits and visits to other clubs and an opportunity for our members to become involved in a range of projects which highlight the issues most important to them today.
+Other activities available to members include outdoor pursuits, senior member training, residential visits to other clubs and an opportunity for our members to become involved in a range of projects which highlight the issues most important to them today.